darkrenaissance/darkfi/doc/src/testnet/atomic-swap.md

 # Atomic Swaps

 In order to do an atomic swap with someone, you will first have to come to consensus on what tokens you wish to swap.
-For example purposes, let's say you want to swap `40` `WCKD` (which is the balance you should have left over after doing the above payment) for your counterparty's `20` `MLDY`.
-For this tautorial the counterparty is yourself.
+For example purposes, let's say you want to swap `40` `WCKD` (which is the balance you should have left over after doing the payment from the previous page) for your counterparty's `20` `MLDY`.
+For this tutorial the counterparty is yourself.

 To protect your anonymity from the counterparty, the swap can only send entire coins.
 To create a smaller coin denomination, send yourself the amount you want to swap.
 Then check you have a spendable coin to swap with:

 ```
 $ ./drk wallet --coins